-We invite you to our revised Birding Tour Colombia: The Very Best of Colombia tour.
-This itinerary provides the best in term of birds that this country has to offer.
-For 19 days we will explore the best birding sites of the country, including the Caribbean region in the north with the famous Sierra Nevada de Santa Marta, looking for the unique species that occur exclusively in these mountainous peaks, and the dry scrub of La Guajira peninsula at the northern tip of the country.
-Then we will cover the mighty central Andes, from the spectacular Los Nevados National Natural Park to the Rio Blanco Reserve in search of the most-wanted White-capped Tanager, Ocellated Tapaculo, Masked Saltator, and Buffy Helmetcrest to the Otún-Quimbaya Flora and Fauna Sanctuary in search of the endemic Cauca Guan and the secretive Hooded Antpitta.
+We invite you to view our revised Birding Tour Colombia: The Very Best of Colombia itinerary.
+This itinerary provides the best in terms of birds that this country has to offer.
+This 19-day Colombia birding tour will explore the best birding sites of the country, including the Caribbean region in the north with the famous Sierra Nevada de Santa Marta, looking for the unique species that occur exclusively in these mountainous peaks, and the dry scrub of the La Guajira peninsula at the northern tip of the country.
+Then we will cover the mighty central Andes from the spectacular Los Nevados National Natural Park and the Rio Blanco Reserve in search of the most-wanted White-capped Tanager, Ocellated Tapaculo, Masked Saltator, and Buffy Helmetcrest to the Otún-Quimbaya Flora and Fauna Sanctuary in search of the endemic Cauca Guan and the secretive Hooded Antpitta.
 At the bird-rich Tatamá National Park, where the Western Andes meet the Chocó, we will search for the finest selection of Colombian birds, such as the endemic Golden-ringed Tanager, Black-and-gold Tanager, Glistening-green Tanager, Club-winged Manakin, Chestnut-bellied Flowerpiercer, Dusky Starfrontlet, Black Solitaire, and Munchique Wood Wren.
 We will then explore the wetlands at the shores of the Cauca River in search of the endemic Apical Flycatcher, Spectacled Parrotlet, and many classic aquatic species.

 Colombia with its diverse habitats is home to more bird species than any other country in the world.
-With the country’s almost two thousand species be prepared to be in awe of its spectacular avifauna as we explore Colombia on this 19-day adventure.
-Join Birding Ecotours on this exciting Birding Tour Colombia to this dynamic birding destination!
+With the country’s almost two thousand species, be prepared to be in awe of its spectacular avifauna as we explore Colombia on this 19-day birding adventure.
+We invite you to join Birding Ecotours on this exciting Colombia birding tour to this dynamic birding destination!

 Itinerary (19 days/18 nights)